 The spinal cord links the brain to all other parts of the body.
 When an abnormal growth, otherwise known as a tumor, appears on the spine it can be painful and dangerous.
-By knowing the warning signs of a spinal tumor, you have a better chance of early diagnosis and exploring appropriate treatment options.
+By knowing the warning signs of spinal tumor symptoms, you have a better chance of early diagnosis and exploring appropriate treatment options.

 Understanding the Spinal Column and Spinal Cord